PowerShell/Community-Blog/Posts/2021/11/tfl-formatenumeration.md

 The `$FormatEnumerationLimit` variable is a neat feature of PowerShell that allows you to see more occurrences when using `Format-Table`.
 But remember: if you are using this variable in a function or a script, you should be aware of the scoping issue.

+You can read more about `$FormatEnumerationLimit`, and other preference variables in [about_Preference_Variables](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_preference_variables#formatenumerationlimit).